 - Supports national data analysis for advancement statistics

 - Assures advancement is counted in the Journey to Excellence

-Most councils have established "Help Desk"–style assistance.
-Staff members can answer questions, provide unit access IDs, monitor activity, change passwords, reset profiles and data, and create reports requested by council management for staff and volunteer use.
+Most councils have also established “help desk”–style assistance.
+Staff members there can answer questions, provide unit access IDs, monitor activity, change passwords, reset profiles and data, and create reports requested by council management for staff and volunteer use.

 Board of Review Signatures.
-Because entering rank advancement into Internet Advancement and printing the system-generated Unit Advancement Reports typically occur sometime after boards of review are held, obtaining signatures on the report may not be practical.
-Therefore, after a board of review is held, it is permissible for board members to sign a completed copy of the Unit Advancement Report found at http://www.scouting.org/forms.aspx.
-This signed report may then be attached to the Internet Advancement–generated report and submitted to the local council.
+Because entering rank advancement into Internet Advancement, either directly or via Scoutbook, and printing the system-generated Unit Advancement Reports typically occur sometime after boards of review are held, obtaining signatures on the report may not be practical.
+Therefore, after a board of review is held, it is permissible for board members to sign a completed copy of the Unit Advancement Report found at www.scouting.org/forms.
+This signed report may then be attached to the electronically generated report and submitted to the local council.